mjlyons/apollo-client-demo/README.md

 When you save and reload, you'll see the contents of the folder twice.
 However, there are no additional network requests in the "network" tab.
 Apollo Client is correctly caching the responses and preventing unnecessary network requests.

+The cache is updated when mutations modify existing items in the cache and return updated data.
+For example, executing the `filesMove` mutation automatically updates the `FolderRevisions` query.
+There's no need to add new code, such as a response handler, to update the cache.

 ### Switching to the GraphQL server

 Translating the GraphQL query to REST API requests on the client has a downside: you need to make multiple round trips to load your data.
 Switching to the GraphQL server will shrink the client's network roundtrips down to one request.

 To switch to the GraphQL server, start the server and remove the `@client` directive from the GraphQL query.

-In __demo-client/src/FolderRevisions.jsx__ find the query:
+In **demo-client/src/FolderRevisions.jsx** find the query:

 ```
 const FILES_LIST_FOLDER_QUERY = gql`